 From Mike: The heart often goes into spasm due to lack of oxygen.
 Depression and shallow breathing are interdependent.
-In the June 2001 Health magazine, Brenda Penninx, a gerontologist at Wake Forest university, reported that she "followed 2,900 patients, both with and without heart disease- for four years to trace the effects of depression.
-Patients with depression were almost 4 times as likely to die of heart disease as were non depressed patients."
+In the June 2001 Health magazine, Brenda Penninx, a gerontologist at Wake Forest University, reported that she "followed 2,900 patients, both with and without heart disease- for four years to trace the effects of depression.
+Patients with depression were almost 4 times as likely to die of heart disease as were non-depressed patients."
 In 2015 and thanks to the world wide web overwhelm and what I call reconfiguration hell it is worse.
-Read more about that in Steve Sisgold's Whole Body Intellegence
+Read more about that in Steve Sisgold's Whole Body Intelligence

-From Mike: I have observed abnormally excessively high carbon dioxide levels in third trimester pregnancies due to size of fetus inhibiting mother's breathing depth and ease.
+From Mike: I have observed abnormally excessively high carbon dioxide levels in third-trimester pregnancies due to the size of fetus inhibiting mother's breathing depth and ease.
 This may give way to fetal health complications including compromised nutrients to the placenta.

 SYMPTOMS OF DEPRESSION